 - Adobe Shockwave Player and Shockwave Xtras : Required to run Plato Titles: Beginning Reading, Math Expeditions, Basic Skills/Job Skills/Projects for the Real World

 - Adobe Reader: required to view PDF documents

 - Java: Required to run many applications and to view many Web sites.
 To enable Java in your browser click here

 NOTE: Apple supplies their own version of Java.
 Use the Software Update feature (available on the Apple menu) to check that you have the most up-to-date version of Java for your Mac.

 Detailed instructions for installing plug-ins to a single workstation (these apply to both Windows and Mac OS X workstations):

 - In the instructions that follow, clicking on the underlined links will take you to the location where you can download and run the installation of the various plug-ins.

 - If you have multiple computers to be used to run Courseware activities, it is recommended that you install the plug-ins on all of them ahead of time, so that Learners can log on and access learning activities right away.

-- If you are installing plug-ins on a Windows workstation, log in as a local workstation administrator so that you have sufficent permissions.
+- If you are installing plug-ins on a Windows workstation, log in as a local workstation administrator so that you have sufficient permissions.

 - Install the latest version of Adobe Reader to view Portable Document Format (PDF) files, including many offline activities used in Courseware lessons, reports, learner guides, teacher and curriculum guides.
 Install the Adobe Flash Player to be able to use the management system learner menu, teacher and administrative functions, and most Courseware lessons.

 - If you will be using any of the following titles, download and install both the Adobe Shockwave Player and Plato Xtras plug-ins:

 - Basic Skills for the Real World